Setting up a 4K Kodi box with sndio on FreeBSD

 Updating the system and ports

-When ready to update, issue these commands to apply changes to the ports and source tree, as well as binary updates to the base system (I add fetch just to be safe):
+When ready to update, run these commands to apply changes to the ports and source tree.
+They also apply binary updates to the base system.

 # portsnap fetch update